Personal Law Services

 Domestic Violence Solicitors

 Domestic violence is a term used to define the controlling, threatening and abusive behaviour exhibited by both men and women in relationships.
 This abuse does not have to be physical or sexual - it can also be psychological and emotional.
-Whilst the majority of domestic violence victims are female it is not uncommon for men to be on the receiving end of such abuse.
+Whilst the majority of victims are female it is not uncommon for men to be on the receiving end.

 Examples may include:

 - Intimidation, emotional abuse - calling you names, playing mind games and humiliating you

 - Isolation - controlling who you may see and what you do on a day to day basis

 - Using your children - threatening to take the children away or to hurt them

 - Economic control - preventing you from getting a job, controlling the amount of money you have day to day

 One in four women and one in six men suffer domestic abuse.
 The point of separation is usually the time when the most serious incidents take place.